SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 ### What's new in Airtable 2018?

-The paid version has a ton of additional functionality using their `Airtable Blocks`
+The paid version has a ton of additional functionality using their `Airtable Blocks.`

 #### What you might not like